Roger Wolcott Sperry: Personal life

 In 1949, Sperry married Norma Gay Deupree.
 They had one son, Glenn Michael, and one daughter, Janeth Hope.
 Sperry was a quiet, thoughtful, and modest man with an insatiable curiosity.
-He never stopped working, questioning, or learning up until his death in 1994 of ALS or Lou Gehrig's Disease.
-Sperry could often be found in his office with his feet propped up on his desk scribbling in his notebook or deep in thought.
+He never stopped working, questioning, or learning up until his death in 1994 of amyotrophic lateral sclerosis (ALS).
+Sperry could often be found in his office with his feet propped up on his desk, scribbling in his notebook or deep in thought.
 Sperry was an avid paleontologist and displayed his large fossil collection in his home.
 He was also a very talented sculptor, artist, and ceramicist.
-He enjoyed going on camping and fishing trips with his wife and children in Baja, California.
+He enjoyed going on camping and fishing trips with his wife and children to Baja California.